tea-ok/movie-wizard/docs/README.md

     Pagination is another interesting concept I had neve explored before.
 I was worried that dealing with a large dataset would be a problem, as my initial `SELECT * FROM titles_title;` query from when I set up the database took over 10 seconds to complete.
 However, pagination solved this problem, and now the query takes less than a second to complete.
 This truly blew my mind, and I'm excited to work with even more data in the future.

     The `@authentication_classes` and `@permission_classes` decorators were also new to me, and I love how they allow you to easily protect certain routes.
 Overall, this section is what made me fall in love with Django.
 Getting used to it took some time, but now that I've learned how it works, I imagine it will be my go-to framework for future projects.

+5. Created the [frontend](../movie_wizard_frontend/) for the project based on my API.
+I won't go into too much detail on this as it's not the main purpose of this project, but I will say that it helped me in coming up with ideas for the API.
+Features such as `average_review` for the titles would not have been implemented if I hadn't created the frontend, and I'm glad I did.
+It was also my first time doing frontend development, so it was pretty interesting.

+I often though to myself: "Hmm, you know what would look good here...
+I'd better make a route so I can fetch that data" or "I feel like this should return a different error message, I'll just change it in the serializer".
+This was a great way to work, going back-and-forth.

+6. Wrote tests for all the routes -- in progress.

+7. Deployment -- in progress.